scindex/scindex/scindex.md

   - *Description*: Processes for extracting data from sources, transforming it into a desired format, and loading it into a target system (Extract, Transform, Load).
   - *Examples*: Apache Spark, Pandas, dbt

+- **C0299**: Provisional Data Processing & Algorithms Item
+  - *Description*: A temporary holding category for Data Processing & Algorithms items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: C03 - State Management
 _Manages the state of the application, including user sessions and real-time data synchronization._